Tourists admire the giant waterfalls of Niagara Falls.

 Making a Model

 Studying waterfalls isn’t easy.
 They form over thousands of years—too long to observe in a lifetime.
 Plus, scientists can’t control factors like earthquakes.
-So Scheingross decided to use a model, or simplified version, of a river for his investigation.
+So Scheingross decided to use a , or simplified version, of a river for his investigation.

 Engineers built the model inside a three-story warehouse.
 Pumps poured water down a 7.3 meter (24 foot) ramp.
 For bedrock, Scheingross used a material similar to Styrofoam.
-The foam erodes, or wears away, about 100,000 times faster than real rock.
+The foam , or wears away, about 100,000 times faster than real rock.
 “We could observe thousands of years of erosion in a few hours in the lab,” says Scheingross.

 Real rivers carry rocks and sand that grind away bedrock.
 Scheingross mixed gravel into the water rushing down the ramp.
 Every 15 minutes, he paused the water to note how the foam bedrock was eroding.
 He spent the next month starting and stopping the river and recording what changed.